ibm-cloud-docs/monitoring/api/metrics_api.md

     To get an `AUTH_TOKEN` and the `GUID` see, [Headers for IAM Tokens](/docs/monitoring?topic=monitoring-mon-curl#mon-curl-headers-iam).

 All dashboards support the full PromQL API.
-For more information about what’s possible with PromQL, see the [Prometheus documentation](https://www.prometheus.io/docs/prometheus/latest/querying/api/){:external}.
+For more information about what’s possible with PromQL, see the [Prometheus documentation](https://www.prometheus.io/docs/prometheus/latest/querying/api/){: external}.
 {: note}

 ## Sample: cURL sample to extract CPU data for a team
-{: #metrics_api-sample-cpu-1}
+{: #metrics-api-sample-cpu-1}

-This example shows how to extract CPU data that is avaialable within the context of a team.
+This example shows how to extract CPU data that is available within the context of a team.

 ```shell
 curl -X POST https://us-south.monitoring.cloud.ibm.com/api/data -H "Authorization: Bearer $AUTH_TOKEN" -H "IBMInstanceID: $GUID" -H "SysdigTeamID: 30785" -H "content-type: application/json" -d @metrics.json